A social media campaign to inspire people to #ServeOutdoors.

 and maintain our shared outdoor spaces.

 June is Great Outdoors Month® – a celebration of America’s natural spaces and the many ways to enjoy them.
-From June 10 – 14, 2019, The Corps Network will lead a social media campaign, Outdoor Stewardship Week, to remind everyone that we can all help maintain the outdoor spaces that support our favorite outdoor pastimes.
+In the days leading up to The Corps Network’s annual Great Outdoors Day of Service, we lead a social media campaign, Outdoor Stewardship Week, to remind everyone that we can all help maintain the spaces that support our favorite outdoor pastimes.
 Help spread the word that we can all be good stewards and #ServeOutdoors.

 Help spread the word about the importance of outdoor stewardship and encourage people to #ServeOutdoors and help maintain the places we recreate.
 Use the sample social messages and images below to inspire people to #ServeOutdoors.